Marketing without Marketing

 -

 The first limitation is in the client's mind.
 No matter how much information you give them, they will always have questions.
-You partly solve their problem, THEN some will be happy to pay for more help

 -